Gradient-Free Score-Based Sampling Methods with Ensembles: Foundations of Score-based Sampling with Diffusion Models

-In a Bayesian context, when $p_0$ is a posterior distribution, and if the prior distribution is a normal distribution with a given mean and covariance, then this approach can be used to approximately transport samples from the prior to the posterior over a time span $[0, 1]$ by choosing $\vec{b}_t$ and $\vec{g}_t$ appropriately.
-Given the kernel of the forward diffusion process, one can use the reverse diffusion equation to draw samples from $p_0$.
+In a Bayesian context, when $p_0$ is a posterior distribution, and if the prior distribution is a normal distribution with a given mean and covariance, then this approach can be used to approximately transport samples from the prior to the posterior over a finite time span $0 \leq t \leq 1$ by choosing $\vec{b}_t$, $\vec{\mu}$, and $\vec{g}_t$ appropriately.
+Given the kernel of the forward diffusion process, one can then use the reverse diffusion equation to draw samples from $p_0$.
+This behavior can be used to tune the selection of the forward process parameters for a given sampling problem.
 However, the main challenge lies in the fact that the score $\vec{s}_t$ is only available as a potentially high-dimensional integral.
 In the next sections, we introduce an approach that uses an ensemble of samples to define an importance sampling estimator for the score, thereby alleviating this problem for low- to medium-dimensional problems.